 We use popular links and related news and events links for each category, giving you quick access to important and category related information.

-If you do not have the software to view these documents, you can download it for free by using these links:
+If you do not have the software to view these documents, you can download it by using these links:

 Sometimes we may provide information in another format which might need you to download an application onto your computer to use - for example webcasts, 360 degree images, or slideshows.
 If so we will always try to make sure that: